Anadea/anadea_blog/content/posts/chatbots-in-healthcare-industry-a-new-remedy-for-old-problems/index.md

 ---
+ceoTitle: "Chatbots In Healthcare Industry: a New Remedy for Old Problems"
-title: 'Chatbots In Healthcare Industry: a New Remedy for Old Problems'
+title: "Chatbots In Healthcare Industry: a New Remedy for Old Problems"
+breadcrumbs: "Chatbots In Healthcare Industry: a New Remedy for Old Problems"
+slug: chatbots-in-healthcare-industry-a-new-remedy-for-old-problems
+draft: true
-publishDate: '2019-03-20T00:00:00Z'
+publishDate: 2019-03-20T00:00:00Z
-authors: []
+image: chatbot-healthcare.jpg
+og_image: chatbot-healthcare.jpg
 description: Modern medicine is technological medicine.
 Health institutions are moving from analog to digital, mastering computer analysis and forecasting systems.
 Technologies in healthcare are not only the latest medical equipment but also industry-specific software that automates work processes.
 One of the promising areas is the chatbot application in healthcare.
-image: chatbot-healthcare.jpg
-og_image: chatbot-healthcare.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories:
+  - machine-learning
 industries:
   - healthcare
-categories:
-- machine-learning
 ---
 Updated 7 September, 2021